 Guided by our vision, we invest in community based, women-led initiatives that have a particular concern for women.
 We work with both organizational/positional and grassroots leaders who are already working with and for women in their own communities and connect them to the resources and relationships they need to drive change.
-Our areas of funding focus are Anti-Trafficking, Economic Development and Leadership Development.
+Our areas of funding focus are Human-Trafficking Prevention, Economic Development, Education, and Leadership Development.

 Applying for Grants

 The 2019 grant cycle is closed.
 2019 grant recipients will be posted October 30, 2019.
 For the 2020 grant cycle, please use the grant application form below and return to firstname.lastname@example.org.
 Applications will be accepted until June 30, 2020.
 Award notifications will be made by September 30, 2020.

 2017/2018 Grant Recipients

 Grant recipients receive more than financial support from Global Women.
 As members of the Global Network, grantees have access to program and leadership best practices and other capacity building resources.
 Global Women also provides grantees with an online platform to publicize the impact of their work.

 Beginning of Life works to combat human trafficking and sexual violence in Moldova.
 The organization operates rehabilitation centers, provide psychological assistance and implements prevention education programs.

 Global Women supports Beginning of Life’s psychological assistance programs.
 The program reaches survivors of human trafficking, survivors of sexual and physical violence, women and girls who suffer from psycho-emotional trauma and minors who are at high risk of exploitation due to extreme poverty and/or lack of family support.
 Through counseling, art-therapy and support group meetings, women are restored; they regain their self-esteem and dignity.